 New for 2018/19, will be the initiation of our projected Advisory Board - we are excited about its possibilities in linking LANS robustly to key stakeholders, and we will be asking for expressions of interest for an alumna or alumnus representative, so please do keep an eye out for communications over the summer.

-Finally, we will also soon be able to update you on our timeline for ‘moving house’!
-It has been an aspiration for the past four years to get ourselves a space better suited to LANS, and at last we have succeeded - we’re not moving far, but we are delighted to announce that we will be taking over the large and well-appointed ERI ground floor space currently housing the Digital Humanities Hub.
-Those of you who know the space will be wowed, I am sure; everyone else, please come and see us in our new home.
+Finally, we can now update you on our move to our new home!
+It has been an aspiration for the past four years to get ourselves a space better suited to LANS, and at last we have succeeded - we didn't move far, but we are delighted to announce that we took over the large and well-appointed ERI ground floor space that previously housed the Digital Humanities Hub.
+Those of you who know the space will be wowed, I am sure.
+Everyone else, please come and see us in our new home.
 Our (now) regular drop-in weekly coffee/biscuits get-togethers will continue in the new academic year, and we hope to see many of you at cultural, social, and careers events.

 I hope to hear lots from all of you during 2018/19!

 Dean of Liberal Arts and Natural Sciences